100 Notable alumni of

 -

-Erkki Nghimtina is a Namibian politician and former military officer in the Namibia Defence Force (NDF).
+Erkki Nghimtina was a Namibian politician and military officer in the Namibia Defence Force (NDF).
 A member of the South West Africa People's Organization (SWAPO), Nghimtina served as member of the National Assembly of Namibia from 1995 to 2020.
 He served in various cabinet roles from 2005 to 2020.

 -